 To increase access to healthy foods, we have compiled a list of area farmers markets and farm stands, pick-your-own farms, and options for community supported agriculture (CSA), along with area community gardens (see lists below).
 Use the "Farm or Market" or "Gardens" tab to search listings.
 Click the 2 icon to view list as full screen.

-If you know of community gardens or farmers market/farm stands that are not on these lists, please send their information to email@example.com and we will work to add them to these lists.
+*These listings are currently being updated and information is subject to change.
+If you know of community gardens or farmers markets/farm stands that are not on these lists, or if any information needs corrected, please email firstname.lastname@example.org and we will work to update these lists.

 For technical assistance or resources to start a community garden, please contact the Erie Community Garden Coalition at ErieGardenCoalition@gmail.com.